radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    ```

 **Definitions of the properties:**

-   - `replicaCount`: Specifies the number of RadiantOne nodes that will be deployed.
-Set the value to a minimum of 2 in production           environments for high availability.
+- **replicaCount**: Specifies the number of RadiantOne nodes that will be deployed.
+Set the value to a minimum of **2** in production environments for high availability.
-   - `image.repository`: Specifies the Docker repository for the Identity Data Management image.
-Set to `radiantone/fid`.
+- **image.repository**: Specifies the Docker repository for the Identity Data Management image.
+Set to **radiantone/fid**.
-   - `image.tag`: Specifies the version of the Identity Data Management image to install or upgrade to.
+- **image.tag**: Specifies the version of the Identity Data Management image to install or upgrade to.
-   - `fid.rootUser`: Denotes the root user for RadiantOne.
-Set to `cn=Directory Manager`.
+- **fid.rootUser**: Denotes the root user for RadiantOne.
+Set to **cn=Directory Manager**.
-   - `fid.rootPassword`: Denotes the password for the root user.
-Set to `Welcome1234`.
+- **fid.rootPassword**: Denotes the password for the root user.
+Set to **Welcome1234**.
-   - `fid.license`: Set your Identity Data Management license key.
+- **fid.license**: Set your Identity Data Management license key.
-   - `persistence.enabled`: Indicates whether data persistence is enabled.
-Set to `true` or `false`.
+- **persistence.enabled**: Indicates whether data persistence is enabled.
+Set to **true** or **false**.
-   - `persistence.storageClass`: Defines the storage class for provisioning persistent volumes.
+- **persistence.storageClass**: Defines the storage class for provisioning persistent volumes.
-   - `persistence.size`: Specifies the size of the persistent volume for Identity Data Management.
+- **persistence.size**: Specifies the size of the persistent volume for Identity Data Management.
 Ensure that you monitor usage over time and change the value as needed.
-   - `dependencies.zookeeper.enabled`: Specifies if Zookeeper should be deployed as a dependency.
-Always set to `true`.
+- **zookeeper.enabled**: Specifies if Zookeeper should be deployed as a dependency.
+Always set to **true**.
-   - `zookeeper.persistence.enabled`: Indicates if data persistence is enabled for Zookeeper.
+- **zookeeper.persistence.enabled**: Indicates if data persistence is enabled for Zookeeper.
-   - `resources`: Indicates the compute resources allocated to the Identity Data Management containers.
+- **resources**: Indicates the compute resources allocated to the Identity Data Management containers.
 Identity Data Management is deployed as a StatefulSet, which has implications for resource management.
 Changing resources requires careful planning as it affects all pods.
 Monitor your usage and change the values if needed over time.

-   Note that there are additional fields such as `metrics` that you can use to enable [metrics and logging](./metrics-and-logging/).
+> Note that there are additional fields such as `metrics` that you can use to enable [metrics and logging](./metrics-and-logging/).
    &nbsp;

 2. **Create a namespace for your IDDM cluster**